farooq-teqniqly/yt-azure-digital-twins/README.md

 The solution contains two projects - a console app representing the wine rack device, and an Azure Function app that processes messages from the wine rack.
 These projects can be built as Docker containers, simplifying their execution.

 1. Open a Powershell session and go to the `src\docker` folder.
+2. Run `docker-compose pull`
-2. Run `docker-compose build`
+3. Run `docker-compose build`
-3. Run `docker image ls` and verify the following images are listed:
+4. Run `docker image ls` and verify the following images are listed:
    - docker-winerack
    - docker-messageprocessor